Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-2.md

 and become deformed by his over-developed demonic musculature.
 Kazuul now fights in the name of Hethradiah, the "brutal but cunning" head, driving a horde of demons before him to raid places in the Abyss and elsewhere in the multiverse.
-I guess Kazuul is a big inspiration to those shrieking cultists we saw in the last post.
+I guess Kazuul is a big inspiration to those shrieking cultists we saw in the [last post][3].

 Being a former human, Kazuul fights with weapons.
 Being a former _adventurer_, he's always on the lookout for better weapons.
 If he notices one of his